ykalathiya-2/flask-container-vm/CONTRIBUTING.md

-# Contributing to Cloud Architecture Exercise
+# Contributing to Flask Container vs VM Performance Analysis

 Thank you for your interest in contributing to this project!
 This document provides guidelines and information for contributors.